 Fund of Last Resort.
 A claimant must demonstrate that his compensable losses or legal liability exceed reimbursements or eligibility for reimbursement or compensation from any other source including all sources listed in 940 CMR 14.08(2)(e).
 Awards for compensation shall be reduced by all amounts reimbursed, reimbursable or otherwise compensable by any other source.

 Funeral and Burial Expenses.
-The maximum award for funeral and burial expenses incurred as a result of crimes occurring before November 5, 2010, shall be regulated by 940 CMR 14.00 effective on May 5, 1995.
-The maximum award for funeral and burial expenses incurred as a result of crimes occurring on or after November 5, 2010, shall be $6,500.
-For crimes occurring on or after July 1, 2013, the maximum award for funeral and burial expenses shall be $8,000.
+The maximum award for funeral and burial expenses shall be $13,000.
 An award for funeral and burial expenses to be provided in the future may be based on a bona fide contract for services.

 A legal guardian, dependent or other family member of the victim or a person who actually incurs funeral and burial expenses directly related to the death of a victim shall be eligible for compensation for such funeral and burial expenses.